Step-by-Step ETC Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels

 Continue the Tutorial

-With the exposure parameters now determined for this program, we can populate the observation template in the Astronomer's Proposal Tool (APT).
+With the exposure parameters now determined for this program, you can populate the observation template in the Astronomer's Proposal Tool (APT).
 See the step-by-step APT guide to complete the proposal preparation for example science program #22.

 References